xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

 - `/internal/partition/detach?name=YYYYMMDD` - detaches the partition directory with the given name `YYYYMMDD` from VictoriaLogs, so it is no longer visible for querying and cannot be used for data ingestion.
   The `/internal/partition/detach` endpoint waits until all the concurrently executed queries stop reading the data from the detached partition before returning.
-This allows safe manipulion of the detached partitions by external tools on disk after returning from the `/internal/partition/detach` endpoint.
+This allows safe on-disk manipulions of the detached partitions by external tools after returning from the `/internal/partition/detach` endpoint.
   Detached partitions are automatically attached after VictoriaLogs restart if the corresponding subdirectories at `<-storageDataPath>/partitions/` aren't removed.
-- `/internal/partition/list` - returns JSON-encoded list of currently active partitions, which can be passed as to `/internal/partition/detach` endpoint via `name` query arg.
+- `/internal/partition/list` - returns JSON-encoded list of currently active partitions, which can be passed to `/internal/partition/detach` endpoint via `name` query arg.
 - `/internal/partition/snapshot/create?name=YYYYMMDD` - creates a [snapshot](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282)
   for the partition for the given day `YYYYMMDD`.
-The endpoint returns a JSON string with the full filesystem path to the created snapshot.
+The endpoint returns a JSON string with the absolute filesystem path to the created snapshot.
 It is safe to make backups from the created snapshots according to [these instructions](#backup-and-restore).
 It is safe removing the created snapshots with `rm -rf` command.
   It is recommended removing unneeded snapshots on a regular basis in order to free up storage space occupied by these snapshots.
 - `/internal/partition/snapshot/list` - returns JSON-encoded list of absolute paths to per-day partition snapshots created via `/internal/partition/snapshot/create`.